nchang430/BOLD5000-Scripts/README.md

 1) 1,000 images from Scene Images (with scene categories based on SUN categories)
 2) 2,000 images from the COCO dataset
 3) 1,916 images from the ImageNet dataset

+This repository contains our scanning scripts used to collect our fMRI data.
+It is able to replicate our collection process.

+To replicate our collection:

+1)
+2)
+3)